 Once the program was in place and a pilot center had been constructed, the first class of students had to be chosen.
 The evaluation process for selecting the participants lasts nearly four months.

-of the school year, representatives from Unistream visit schools in the area to present the program requirements and goals to ninth-grade students.
+At the end of the school year, representatives from Unistream visit schools in the area to present the program requirements and goals to ninth-grade students.
 Over the summer months, every interested child who registered participates in a series of tests and interviews designed to find the most qualified candidates.

 "We consider the socioeconomic status of the kids, the heterogeneity of the group that reflects the surrounding cultural environment and the qualities of the child," says Reff-Ronen.
 Unistream looks for students with high levels of curiosity, creativity, an interest in business, good communication skills and those who they imagine will work well in a team environment.

 "We conduct in-depth interviews with each student and we have inspectors who watch the students participate in a half-day of 'fun' activities and then make recommendations," says Reff-Ronen.
 "A committee then makes the final decisions about which children to invite to participate."

 AT THE BEGINNING of their 10th-grade year, a group of around 20 students from all over the city meets twice a week at the Unistream center after school for lectures and workshops.
 The first year of the program lays the groundwork for building a company.
 The students learn the basics of business through a series of lectures given by volunteers throughout the business world covering finance, marketing, economics, entrepreneurship, negotiation, decision-making, communication and leadership.

 David Almagor, a hi-tech engineer and manager who has been involved in the industry for nearly 25 years, volunteers at the Unistream center in Kfar Yona.